-We have set up a green investment team with a single focus: to financially support projects to reduce H&M Group's emissions throughout the value chain and remove carbon from the atmosphere.
-The team will measure return on investment by emissions reductions, not financial gain.
+We are financially supporting projects that reduce our emissions throughout our value chain and remove carbon from the atmosphere.
+Return on investment will be measured by emissions reductions, not financial gain.

 Circular business models

 We are trialling several circular business models around access, use and care, and collection of products.
 Moving to a circular economy will decrease the amount of virgin resources we use to make products and reduce our carbon emissions.